UB and Allegany College of Maryland (ACM) are working together to make your transfer process easier.

 UB offers merit-based scholarships for students with a minimum 2.5 cumulative GPA.
 No financial forms are required.
 Complete our online form to identify how much you may be eligible to receive.
 Students with high merit, a 3.9 cumulative GPA or higher, who intended to complete their associate degree, may wish to apply for the Wilson Scholarship.

 Review some of our most popular web pages and frequently asked-for content.

 Students studying on an F1 Visa are encouraged to speak with an international admission counselor to learn more about our international services and opportunities.

 Meet Jim Shea, your senior admission counselor for international students.

 Your Admission Counselor / Consejero de Admisiones

-Your designated admission counselor can help you with applying, learning about scholarships, getting a transcript evaluation, and taking the next steps towards enrolling.
+Your designated admission counselor can help you with applying, learning about scholarships, getting a transcript evaluation and taking the next steps toward enrolling.